Skip to content

 • Printable: Tide Mark calendar card

 The Temporal Shark stalks the waters of your day, invisible until a deadline bleeds.
 It moves silently through hours you swore you had, then strikes when time is too tight to escape.
-You hear its theme song only when you open the calendar and realize: “Oh no… it’s today.”
+You hear its theme song only when you open the calendar and realize: “Oh no — it’s today.”

 In legend, sharks smell blood from miles away.
 The Temporal Shark smells urgency and surfs it to the surface.
-It loves the taste of panic productivity and will starve you of preparation so the frenzy feels delicious.
-But you can tag it, track it, and swim with allies.
+It loves the taste of panic productivity, and it will starve you of preparation so the frenzy feels delicious.

-🔎 Monster Ecology (Lore and Sources)
+Monster Ecology

-🔍 IV.
 Real-World Examples

 • “I have all afternoon” turning into “Meeting starts in 7 minutes.”

-• Starting a report at 10pm because the due date feels real only then.
+• Starting a report at 10pm because the due date only feels real then.

 • Ignoring prep emails until the calendar alarm screams.